CFPB Taskforce Release Report on Federal Financial Law

 - Exercise caution (a recommendation for the Bureau, Congress, and other federal and state regulators) in restricting the use of nonfinancial alternative data, which can be very useful indicators of creditworthiness;

 - Clarify the obligations of CRAs and furnishers with respect to disputes under the FCRA;

 - Assess periodically the accuracy and completeness of consumer credit reports.

 What is the political response to the report?

-One thing to be aware of is the Biden Administration may not be entirely favorable to every aspect of this report, given it was completed by the Trump Administration.
+The Biden Administration may not be favorable to every aspect of this report, given it was completed by the Trump Administration.
 Likewise, new leadership at the Bureau may not want to implement all recommendations as the current financial landscape continues to shift.
 Credit unions will thus have to wait and see precisely which changes are carried out in order to truly understand the impact of the report's release on the industry.